NRCan/PlotFTIR/paper/paper.md

 # Statement of need

-`PlotFTIR` is a package that takes input data and produces high-quality, journal-article ready graphics, *reproducibly*\autoref{fig:example}.
-Scientists often rely on manual processes in software (such as Excel) to produce graphics for journals, but these can be cumbersome and slow, requiring manual changes as new data is produced, or difficult manipulations if the researcher needs to perform even simple manipulations (such as shifting spectra or averaging results).
+`PlotFTIR` is a package that takes input data and produces high-quality, journal-article ready graphics, *reproducibly* (\autoref{fig:example}).
+Scientists and researchers often rely on manual processes in software (such as Excel) to produce graphics for journals, but these can be cumbersome and slow, requiring manual changes as new data is produced, or difficult manipulations if the researcher needs to perform even simple manipulations (such as shifting spectra or averaging results).

 ![Example FTIR spectra produced by `PlotFTIR`.\label{fig:example}](./paper-biodiesel.png)